When deciding on a medium to paint with, many first-time artists naturally gravitate towards oils.

 Unless you had a rich grandfather that you inherited millions from, chances are that you aren't going to spring for that when first exploring oil painting.

-Instead, what we would recommend for beginners is to get a natural fiber brush that is a part of a set.
+Instead, what we would recommend for beginners is to get a top-rated natural fiber brush for oil painting that is a part of a set.

 These will perform a fair bit better than some bargain buys, but give you plenty of options when it comes to brush strokes and effects that you are trying to achieve while painting.

 As you get more confident in your abilities as a painter, you can steadily replace old brushes with nicer ones as you see fit.

 Blick Academic Bristle Brush Set - Relying on a natural fiber, these brushes are student grade and are great for starters.